-The law provides that if the commissioner of Oregon Labor and Industries issues a final order in favor of a complainant alleging a violation of the pay equity law, the order must require the employer to pay an award of back pay for the lesser of:
+The law provides that if the commissioner of the Bureau of Labor and Industries issues a final order in favor of a complainant alleging a violation of the pay equity law, the order must require the employer to pay an award of back pay for the lesser of:

 - The two-year period immediately preceding the filing of the complaint, plus the period of time commencing with the date on which the complaint is filed and ending on the date on which the commissioner issued the order; or

 - The period of time the complainant was subject to an unlawful wage differential by the employer plus the period of time commencing with the date on which the complaint is filed and ending on the date on which the commissioner issued the order.
 ORS 659A.870(4).